 Copywriting – I care a lot about how things are worded, particularly when client/customer/market-facing.
 I’ve spent a lot of personal time studying copywriting over the years, so it’s an obscure passion of mine.
 Oddly, I care much less about the names of projects as I’ve somewhat internalized that good project names are few and far between.

 Design & Data Viz – I’ll run through a design (whether product or slide) with a fine-tooth comb and care a lot about these things and believe we should be holding ourselves to a very high standard.
 I view good design as a hard-to-copy competitive advantage in B2B.
-It’s probably the area I’m most at risk of being “micro-managey”, so I try to keep it reined in and welcome feedback.
+It’s probably the area I’m most at risk of being “micro-managey”, so I try to keep it reined in and as always welcome feedback.
+Just let me know that I’m stepping on your toes.
+Same goes for copy in decks.

 Productivity tools & hacks – I love spending a little extra time now to save recurring time later.
-I love software and tools that save me time and effort. 🙂
+I love software and tools that save me time and effort.
+So if you ever want to geek out about it, count me in! 🙂

 Pet Peeves

-Not letting people know that you’re not going to be at a meeting – just reply no on the calendar invite 🙂
+Not letting people know that you’re not going to be at a meeting – just reply no on the calendar invite 🙂.
+Same goes for being out of the office, set your Slack status, decline meeting invites, and mark your calendar.

 Booking a meeting over another meeting without checking in first (unless I’m marked as optional).
 Most of the time, I’ll move the meeting in my calendar though, just ask — I’m on a LOT of meetings after all.
 This one irks me because it creates pressure to move my other meeting, and means that me saying I can’t move it is now going to impact everyone else on the invite list when I could have prevented that with a simple message.